Date: April 18, 2016

 3 kW Off-Grid Solar Yandina, Sunshine Coast Hinterland.

 The couple are planning to build on their new block soon, so to get the ball rolling, getting the ‘power on’ became priority number one.
 The recently purchased block already had a 9 x 6 metre shed.
-The 3 kW system was installed on the shed which was nicely situated facing North with the proposed house a little further down the hill, so getting the power down to the house wouldn’t be a problem.
+This 3 kW Stand Alone solar system was installed on the shed which was nicely situated facing North with the proposed house a little further down the hill, so getting the power down to the house wouldn’t be a problem.

 Until the house is completed, they have installed lights and power-points in the shed to run amenities such as a fridge, washing machine, water pump, microwave, kettle and other appliances to make their stays more comfortable.
 They also have enough power from their system to build their house!